Bukovice (Náchod District)

 Bukovice is a municipality and village in Náchod District in the Hradec Králové Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

 The name of the village is derived from the adjective buková, meaning 'beech' (mountain, hillside, stream, etc.).
 The stream in the village was probably also previously called Bukovice.

 Geography

 Bukovice is located about 15 km north of Náchod and 24 km south of the Polish city of Wałbrzych.
 It lies in the Broumov Highlands, in the Broumovsko Protected Landscape Area.
 The highest point is a hill at 583 m above sea level.
 The streams Hlavňovský potok and Pěkovský potok merge in the centre of the village.
-From the confluence, the stream is known as the Dunajka.
+From the confluence, the stream is known as Dunajka.

 History

 The first written mention of Bukovice is from 1406.
 In 1421, the village was burned down by the Silesian army.
 In 1535, the village was hit by a plague epidemic.
 Another disaster was the Thirty Years' War, during which the village was devastated.
 In 1727, Bukovice had 17 inhabitants.